Common Workers Compensation Claim Mistakes Injured Workers Make

 Signing Paperwork The Insurance Company Sends To You

 Be sure to never, ever sign any paperwork the insurance company sends to you without first having it reviewed by an attorney.
 This paperwork can be very deceptive.
 For example, the Form 105 appears to be a document that if signed, will help you.
 That is false.
-This form cuts off the rights you are entitled to, and only serves to help the insurance company, and not you.
+This form cuts off the rights you are entitled to, and only serves to help the insurance company.

 While you may treat with doctors of your choosing for a work injury, you are required to go to an Independent Medical Exam, commonly referred to as an IME.
-If you don’t go to this required appointment, the insurance company paying you weekly benefits can suspend your benefits.
-Also, know that the insurance company is required to provide transportation, and an interpreter for those who require one.
+If you don’t go to this required appointment, the insurance company can suspend your benefits.
+Also, know that the insurance company is required to provide transportation, and an interpreter, for those who require one.

 Not Following-Up On A Potential Third-Party Case

 Many injuries at work are the fault of a third-party not affiliated with your employer.
 For example, if you have a car accident while working, you may have a claim against the driver who hit you, in addition to your workers comp claim.
 Or, if you slip and fall at work and a third-party was responsible then a claim can be filed against that party.
 This is why it is important to have an accident lawyer that can identify whether there is a third-party claim to pursue.